Upgrading Your Heating Equipment? What to Expect From Each Type of Furnace

 Another type of high-efficiency gas furnace is a condensing model.
 Condensing furnaces perform much the same as other types of forced-air heating systems.
 The significant difference, and the source of the unit’s efficiency, comes from the way the condensing furnace handles exhaust gases.

 Gas furnaces produce exhaust gases as a byproduct of burning fuel to produce heat.
 These gases, which include the deadly carbon monoxide, are quickly vented out of your home.
 In a condensing furnace, the gas venting process is slower.
 This allows a second heat exchanger to recover heat from the still-warm exhaust gases.
 Instead of losing this heat through exhaust gas venting, it is recovered and reused to warm your indoor spaces.
-The demands on the main system are decreased while heating energy you’ve already paid for is recycled and put to a more efficient use.
-Condensing furnaces typically offer AFUE ratings around 98 percent.
+The demands on the main system are decreased while heating energy you’ve already paid for is recycled and put to more efficient use.
+Condensing furnaces typically offer AFUE ratings of around 98 percent.

 If you don’t want to replace or upgrade your existing furnace with a fuel-burning model, you have the option of switching to an all-electric furnace.
 The performance and reliability of an electric furnace is comparable to a gas model.
 Electric systems, however, offer some advantages: